 My favorite part about having an Instant Pot is how it’s made dinner so quick and easy.
 It’s literally 10 to 15 minutes away.

 I’m going to admit something to you right this second: this Instant Pot Vegan Quinoa Chili is not mind-blowing.
 It’s a really solid, easy weeknight recipe.
 Am I a bad sales woman right now?
 Lol.
 I’m just being honest.
 This isn’t a life-changing type of recipe but rather one that works over and over.
 I love that it’s humble and easy and knows its place in the world.

-It’s the type of dish that will you’ll feel good about eating—it’s light and super satisfying.
+It’s the type of dish that will you’ll feel good about eating—light and super satisfying.

 Instant Pot Vegan Quinoa ChiliPrint

 - 1/2 medium yellow onion

 - 2 teaspoons kosher salt

 - 1 tablespoon ground coriander

 - 2 (15-ounce) cans diced fire roasted tomatoes

 - 1 (15-ounce) can kidney beans, drained and rinsed